nicholasjroy/obsidian-sage/README.md

 - An [Anthropic API key](https://console.anthropic.com/)
 - Papers already in your vault as markdown (Sprout works on notes, not PDFs)

-## Installation

-Sprout isn't in the community plugin catalog yet, so install it manually:

-1. Clone the repo and run `npm install && npm run build` to produce `main.js`.
-2. Place `main.js` and `manifest.json` in `.obsidian/plugins/sprout-concepts/`.
-3. Enable **Sprout** under **Settings → Community plugins**.

 ## Setup

 Open **Settings → Sprout** and paste your Anthropic API key.

-> [!NOTE]
-> When you explain a selection, Sprout sends the selected text and up to 2000 characters (configurable) of surrounding context to the Anthropic API.
+> **Note:** When you explain a selection, Sprout sends the selected text and up to 2000 characters (configurable) of surrounding context to the Anthropic API.

-> [!CAUTION]
-> Your API key is kept in Obsidian's secret storage, which is currently not encrypted at rest: other programs on your computer could read it.
+> **Caution:** Your API key is kept in Obsidian's secret storage, which is currently not encrypted at rest: other programs on your computer could read it.

 ## Usage